 Our museum example of Smiths Porter Pittsburgh is very rare as we have only seen one other example when looking to compare.
-With the common last name Smith, this compounds the difficulty in researching the bottle though we do know to look in Pittsburgh, most likely in the early 1850s.
+The common last name Smith compounds the difficulty in researching the bottle though we know to look in Pittsburgh, most likely in the early 1850s.

 In describing our porter-style bottle, we see that it is in a blue-green aqua glass that measures 7-¼” tall.
 It has an iron pontil with an applied inverted tapered mouth.
 The bottle is embossed on one face ‘SMITHS PORTER PITTSBURGH’ in three stacked centered lines.

-There are three primary possibilities in attributing the bottle to a specific person which are George W. Smith, Elijah Smith, and Joshua Smith who appear to be unrelated.
+There are three primary possibilities in attributing the bottle to a specific person: George W. Smith, Elijah Smith, and Joshua Smith, who appear to be unrelated.
 All operated out of the Pittsburgh area in the early 1850s.

 - George W. Smith & Co.
 Brewers, c Pitt & Duquesne, 1850 Fahnestock’s Pittsburgh Directory.
 We have profiled George W. Smith below.

 - Elijah Smith, Porter, 156 Fulton Street, Woodward & Rowlands’ Pittsburgh Directory for 1852.
 Glass gatherer in 1872.